CAMI-challenge/docker-camibase/base/README.md

-docker-camibase
+base-image
 ==========

-docker-camibase is a Docker container which serves as basis for building user-specific containers.
+base is a Docker image which serves as basis for building user-specific containers.
+The interface it simply defined in the interface.conf file.

-The Dockerfile and /dckr folder define an interface and enforce the binding of all the interchange directories in the container.
-They also define tasks which can be specified as the first docker run command line parameter.
-The Dockerfile sets the default user which is used to run all the commands inside the container to 'nobody' because this seems to be the only user with a consistent UID mapping from host to container for most distributions (besides the default user root who can do anything to the host filesystem).
-This is a precaution because currently there is no user remapping for mounted host directories for Docker to prevent processes in the host to modify or delete files on the host filesystem.

-Interface
+Usage
 ---------

 1. Mount point of host system directories: /dckr/mnt